anno-mods/FileDBReader/README.md

 # FileDBReader

-FileDB Unpacking done by @VeraAtVersus, based on filedb reverse engineering by LysannSchlegel
+FileDB Unpacking done by @VeraAtVersus, based on filedb reverse engineering by @lysannschlegel

 A simple command line unpacker, repacker and interpreter for Anno 1800 (and 2205?) filedb compression.